web-eid/vintage-web-eid.js/README.md

 # API
 - All calls are asynchronous in nature and return a Promise
-- While asynchronous, the API is still sequential - only one call can be serviced at a time
+- While asynchronous, the API is still sequential - only one call can be serviced by a smart card (reader) at a time.
+If a call can not be serviced because this reason, the promise will be rejected
 - The `message` property of a rejected promise will contain a symbolic error code that can be parsed
 - Conformance to https://www.w3.org/2001/tag/doc/promises-guide is intended